ikavalio/atomicx/README.md

 atomicx
 ===

-Experimetal package that provides `sync/atomic` compatible API (except Value type) with configurable memory orders.
+Experimetal package that provides `sync/atomic` compatible API (except Value type) with relaxed memory orders.

 __It can only work on gccgo!__